OSIPI/osipi/README.md

 1. If you don't have Poetry installed

-     Option 1: Install via pipx:
+     Option 1: install via pipx:

-      If pipx is not already installed, you can follow any of the options in the [pipx installation guide](https://pipx.pypa.io/stable/installation/)
+      if pipx is not already installed, you can follow any of the options in the [pipx installation guide](https://pipx.pypa.io/stable/installation/)

       ```bash
       pipx install poetry